goodloop/autoware_auto_mirror/docs/howto/ros1_bridge.md

 ade$ start_ros1_bridge
 ```

-In the terminal where were going to start `rviz2`, we will run the following:
+In the terminal where were going to start `rviz2` (when following the [3D Perception stack](@ref perception-stack) howto), we will instead run the following:

 ```bash
 $ ade enter